NSLS2/bmm-bluesky-by-example/docs/bespokescan/problem.rst

 Materials Measurement) and many other beamlines.
 The broadband radiation from the 3-pole wiggler source is incident upon the first crystal of the DCM.
 At BMM, we most often use a Si(111) DCM and have the option to use Si(311) crystals.
-The schematic below applies equally well to either crystal type (and to any other crystal monochrmoator, as well).
+This discussion applies equally well to either crystal type (and to any other crystal monochrmoator, as well).